Quitch/AI-Personalities/README.md

 ### Raider

-- Focuses on fast units.
+- Prefers to use fast units.

 ### Random